LLNL/merlin/docs/tutorial/2_installation.md

 If everything is set up correctly, you should see:

-???+ abstract "Expected Output for Successful Config"
+???+ success "Expected Output for Successful Config"

     ```
            *